eastmaels/steemblog.github.io/_posts/account/deanliu/2017-07-21_came-across-a-post-from-when.md

 - - -

-This page is synchronized from the post: [Came Across A Post from ... when?](https://steemit.com/@deanliu/came-across-a-post-from-when)
+This page is synchronized from the post: ['Came Across A Post from ... when?'](https://steemit.com/@deanliu/came-across-a-post-from-when)